xxoolm/LuaNode/README.md

 FAQ:
 --------------------------------------

-When you are trying to compile esp-open-sdk or build your firmware, you may face some problems.
+When you are trying to compile esp-open-sdk or build your firmware, you may face some errors as below.

 * configure: error: missing required tool: makeinfo

+Install `texinfo` by running the following commond to fix it:

 ```sh
 sudo apt-get install texinfo